immannan/elasticsearch/md/Lab_4.md

 }
 ```

-This is how the histogram aggregation creates
-buckets of equal ranges by using the `interval` specified in
-the query.
-By default, it includes all buckets with the given interval,
-regardless of whether there are any documents in that bucket.
-It is
-possible to get back only those buckets that have at least some
-documents.
-This can be done by using the `min_doc_count`
-parameter.
-If specified, the histogram aggregation only returns those
-buckets that have, at the very least, the specified number of documents.

-Let\'s look at another aggregation, range aggregation, which can be used
-on numerical data.
+Let\'s look at another aggregation, range aggregation, which can be used on numerical data.

 #### Range aggregation

-What if we don\'t want all the buckets to have the same interval?
-It\'s possible to create unequal sized
-buckets by using the `range` aggregation.

 The following `range` aggregation slices the data into three buckets: up to 1 KB, 1 KB to 100 KB, and 100
 KB or more.
 Notice that we can